GamePowerX/kekupload-server/index.md

 <br>

-You have created your own client for [KekUpload server](https://oss.kotw.dev/kekupload-server)?
+You have created your own client for [KekUpload server](https://gamepowerx.com/kekupload-server)?
 Great!
-Just submit an client request in the issues tab of github or write me an email at [kekontheworld@gmail.com](mailto:kekontheworld@gmail.com).
+Just submit an client request in the issues tab of github or write us an email at [info@gamepowerx.com](mailto:info@gamepowerx.com).

 <hr>
 <br>